mishelashala/intro-to-ddd/README.md

 Entities, just like any other object of our model, is a domain concept.
 And as such entities have well defined attributes, relationships and actions.

+### Value Objects

+Value objects are also domain concepts and are charged with significant meaning, but instead of being their own thing they usually represent a characteristic or a computation of something else.

+By nature of being property or computation descriptors value objects are immutable and side-effect.
+They don't keep track of their internal state changes, due to that value objects don't need to have an identity mechanism.
+They are interchangeable with one and another.

+It is common for entities to be composed partially or completely by value objects.

 [^1]: When we say piece we do not specifically mean "small".
 [^2]: "a sphere of knowledge, influence, or activity.
 The subject area to which the user applies a program is the domain of the software" -- Domain-Driven Design Reference: Definitions and Pattern Summaries
 [^3]: "A system of abstractions that describes selected aspects of a domain and can be used to solve problems related to that domain." -- Domain-Driven Design Reference: Definitions and Pattern Summaries